Best Portable Overall

 You don’t have to spend top dollars to buy a great vape.
 Vapes in this price range offer great value and often perform as well as more expensive vapes, but have less features such as a smartphone app.

 The Solo 2 makes up for the lack of portability and discreetness by producing dense and flavorful vapor.
 If you vape mostly at home and looking for a device that will last years, then the Solo 2 is the vape for you.
 Great value under $200.

 Best Under $100

 Vapes in this price range compromise some quality and functionality for a cheaper price tag.
 If you’re a beginner that just want to give vaping a try, these will work relatively well.

-The first thing you’ll notice is the build quality.
+- The first difference between cheap and expensive vapes is the build quality.
 High-end vapes use materials such as- aluminum (Pax), glass (Solo 2), or even zirconia (DaVinci IQ).
-Cheaper vapes will use more plastic and silicone.
+Cheaper vapes will use more plastic and silicone (APX or Lite).

-The second thing will be longevity and lifespan.
-Since cheaper vapes are made from lower quality materials, their life will be shorter than a high-end vape.
-I’ve been using my Solo 2 & Mighty heavily for over two years, and they are as good as new.
+- The second difference will be longevity and lifespan.
+Since cheaper vapes are made from lower-quality materials, their life will be shorter than a high-end vape.
+I’ve been using my Solo 2 & Mighty heavily for over three years, and they are as good as new.

-Third thing is vapor quality.
+- The third thing is the vapor quality.
 You will get incredibly better flavor and vapor quality with a higher-end vape.
 The oven, air-path, and mouthpiece are kept pure without anything that can contaminate the flavor.

 With all that said, you don’t need to buy a $400 vaporizer to be satisfied.
 There are plenty of great options under $200.
 One such example is the Solo 2.
 It retails for around $187 these days, and it’s the best herb vaporizer for home use.
 If you’re after value, that is one to grab.